Marriageable age: Rome

-In Roman law, age of majority varied from being 25 or as high as 30, though the age of marriage was 12 years for females and 14 years for males, and age of betrothal was 7 years for both males and females.
-The age of lawful consent to a marriage was 12 for girls and 14 for boys.

-Ancient Roman law required brides to be at least 12 years old.
-In ancient Roman law, first marriages to brides aged 12–25 required the consent of the bride and her father, but by the late antique period Roman law permitted women over 25 to marry without parental consent.
+In Roman law the age of marriage was 12 years for females and 14 years for males, and age of betrothal was 7 years for both males and females.
+The father had the right and duty to seek a good and useful match for his children.
+To further the interests of their birth families, daughters of the elite would marry into respectable families.
+If a daughter could prove the proposed husband to be of bad character, she could legitimately refuse the match.
+Individuals remained under the authority of the pater familias until his death, and the latter had the power to approve or reject marriages for his sons and daughters, but by the late antique period, Roman law permitted women over 25 to marry without parental consent.

-Historically, individuals were allowed to enter into a marriage contract at a very young age.
-This coincided with signs of puberty: such as the start of menstruation for a female and the growth of pubic hair for a male.
-In Ancient Rome, the appropriate minimum age was regarded as 14 for males and 12 for females.

-43% of Pagan females married as young as 12-15 and 42% of Christian females married as young as 15-18.
+Noblewomen were known to marry as young as 12 years of age, whereas women in the lower social classes were more likely to marry slightly further into their teenage years.
+43% of Pagan females married at 12–15 years and 42% of Christian females married at 15–18 years.

 In late antiquity, most Roman women married in their late teens to early twenties, but noble women married younger than those of the lower classes, as an aristocratic girl was expected to be virgin until her first marriage.
 In late antiquity, under Roman law, daughters inherited equally from their parents if no will was produced.
 In addition, Roman law recognized wives' property as legally separate from husbands' property, as did some legal systems in parts of Europe and colonial Latin America.

-In 380 CE, the Emperor Theodosius issued the Edict of Thessalonica, which made Catholicism the official religion of the Roman Empire.
-The Catholic Church adopted Roman law into Canon law.
+In 380 C.E., the Emperor Theodosius issued the Edict of Thessalonica, which made Nicene Christianity the official religion of the Roman Empire.
+The Holy See adapted Roman law into Canon law.